An Ireland Road Trip Highlight!

 This hospitality and kindness was something we experienced over and over among the people of Ireland, and I found it truly moving!

 Our whole visit to Bunratty Castle and Folk Park took less than two hours, but was the perfect mix of relaxed, fun, and fascinating for a first day in Ireland.
 Oh, and did I mention that there are all sorts of yummy restaurants within short walking distance from the castle?

 We stuffed our faces well on that Bunratty day.
 Who wouldn’t want to hop off a plane directly into a castle and food combination?

 So what about you?
 Does Bunratty seem like a place you would like to visit?
 If you’ve been there before, what was your experience like?
 Do share!

 Enjoy this article and still planning your trip?
-Click this affiliate link for an easy shortcut to Ireland hotel deals, cheap flights to Ireland, and deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
+Click this affiliate link for an easy shortcut to Ireland hotel deals, and deals on Ireland rental cars, as it will give a small commission to help support this site at no cost to you.
 Happy travels!

 We were assisted by Tourism Ireland on our trip, but all opinions and cannon babies are my own.

 The author, Lillie Marshall, is a 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 4.2 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!